Vipul1162/Sql_query_editor/README.md

 - **Major Plugins/Packages Installed**:
   - Ace Editor: For providing an efficient SQL query editor interface.
   - React Bootstrap: For styling and responsive design components.
-  - (Any other relevant packages or plugins you've used.)

 ## Features